irsbugs/GStreaming/README.md

 Refer to the programs:

-* google_tts_poll.py
+* **google_tts_poll.py**
-* google_tts_loop.py
+* **google_tts_loop.py**

 In these programs modify the code below the line `if __name__ == "__main__:"` to experiment with your own text to speech messages, playing mp3 files or streaming an internet radio station.
 Also place the demo mp3 file `yakety_yak.mp3` into the same folder as these programs to hear a demonstration of playing from a uri that is a local file.

-When polling is used then Control-C will not abort what is currently being streamed.
+When *polling* is used then Control-C will not abort what is currently being streamed.
 It is necessary to wait until completion.
 In the case of streaming an internet radio staion it never completes.
-Therefore it is necessary to kill the process.
+Therefore it requires killing the process.

-However, with looping, the loop may be halted with a Control-C and this can stop the program.
+However, with *looping*, the loop may be halted with a Control-C and this can stop the program.
 The looping may be implemented as follows:
 ```
 try:
     loop.run()